Hartley Spectral Pooling for Deep Learning: Abstract

 \section{Abstract}

 In most convolution neural networks (CNNs), downsampling hidden layers is adopted for increasing computation efficiency and the receptive field size.
-Such operation is commonly so-called pooling.
+Such operation is commonly called pooling.
 Maximation and averaging over sliding windows (\emph{max/average pooling}), and plain downsampling in the form of strided convolution are popular pooling methods.
 Since the pooling is a lossy procedure, a motivation of our work is to design a new pooling approach for less lossy in the dimensionality reduction.
-Inspired by the Fourier spectral pooling(FSP) proposed by Rippel et. al.\cite{rippel2015spectral}, we present the Hartley transform based spectral pooling method in CNNs.
-Compared with FSP, the proposed spectral pooling avoids the use of complex arithmetic for frequency representation and reduces the computation.
-Spectral pooling preserves more structure features for network's discriminability than max and average pooling.
-We empirically show that Hartley spectral pooling gives rise to the convergence of training CNNs on MNIST and CIFAR-10 datasets.
+Inspired by the spectral pooling proposed by Rippel et.al.\cite{rippel2015spectral}, we present the Hartley transform based spectral pooling method.
+The proposed spectral pooling avoids the use of complex arithmetic for frequency representation, in comparison with Fourier pooling.
+The new approach preserves more structure features for network's discriminability than max and average pooling.
+We empirically show the Hartley pooling gives rise to the convergence of training CNNs on MNIST and CIFAR-10 datasets.